decentology/dappstarter-core/README.md

+///(blockchain:conflux
+# Conflux Beta Notes

+* All contract-related features (compilation, migration etc.) are fully implemented.
+* Client-side (dapp UI) features will not work as they aren't fully implemented in the Conflux JS SDK

+///)
 # My Dapp

 This project is for the blockchain application My Dapp.
 It contains code for the Smart Contract, web-based dapp and NodeJS server.